astarte-platform/astarte/doc/pages/user/060-using_triggers.md

 }
 ```

-If the Trigger is installed, when a device connects, `<post-url>` will receive the following JSON payload:
+If the Trigger is installed, when a device connects, `<url>` will receive the following JSON payload:

 ```json
 {